Diabetes Education Program

 It’s in Your Hands.

-Our AADE Nationally Recognized Diabetes Self Management Program is designed to help those with diabetes gain and/or maintain control of their diabetes and to feel good about themselves while doing so.
-Our staff of Certified Diabetes Educators includes Registered Nurses and a Registered Dietitian.
-Program participants can choose from either monthly group sessions, individual education sessions, or a combination of both.
+Our ADCES Nationally Recognized Diabetes Self-Management Education Program is designed to help you gain and/or maintain control of your diabetes and to feel good about yourself while doing so.
+Our staff of Diabetes Care & Education Specialists includes Registered Nurses and a Registered Dietitian.
+Program participants receive one individual session, monthly educational classes, and access to a monthly support group upon completion of the program.

 Self Care Behaviors

-We offer the services of Certified Diabetes Educators who will help you learn about your disease.
+We offer the services of Diabetes Care & Education Specialists who will help you learn about your disease.
 We provide instructions on:

 • Healthy Eating